mastermind1981/dchq-docker-java-example/readme.md

 -   I already have a deployment plan for my WebLogic Application Server.
 Can I **run my own script** for deploying a Java application?

-To address these questions, we created a sample “Names Directory” Java application on GitHub that can be deployed on these application stacks:
+To address these questions, we created a sample “Names Directory” Java application in this GitHub project that can be deployed on these application stacks:

 -   Nginx (for load balancing)